-There’s a chart going viral on Twitter right now and you don’t have to be a data expert to understand it, although the mom behind the image is.
-Caitlin Hudon is a data scientist and a chart she created and tweeted has mothers everywhere nodding in agreement.
+There's a chart that has gone viral on Twitter and you don't have to be a data expert to understand it.
+The mom behind the image is Caitlin Hudon, a data scientist and a chart she created and tweeted has mothers everywhere nodding in agreement.

 A new mom herself (her daughter is almost 6 months old) Hudon decided to measure how she used her time pre-baby and after welcoming her baby.
 The resulting chart is a pastel representation of something new parents know (and something society too often ignores): Taking care of a baby is incredibly time-consuming.

 "The way you spend your time changes significantly when you have a baby (especially if you're a woman who decides to breastfeed)," Hudon captioned her chart.
 "I think this is best explained visually."

 Nursing/pumping is represented by pink in her chart, and it is easy to see how that activity took over her life in the first couple of months of motherhood.
 She literally did nothing but nurse, pump, sleep and care for her baby.

 "My goal for making the visualization was to help others to understand the way in which your day-to-day changes after you have a baby (and especially if you're breastfeeding).
 I knew, obviously, that life would change after having a baby, but I had no idea what it would like, and more specifically, I had no idea just how much time breastfeeding would take or the ways in which it's a constant part of your day," Hudon told Motherly via Twitter messages.

 Hudon followed up her first chart with another chart examining just two categories: Nursing/pumping versus doing literally anything else.

 "With the exception of sleep, I haven't gone more than four hours without nursing or pumping in 5.5 months.
 I think that's wild, and absolutely worth talking about," she tells Motherly.